groupby/es-mapping-to-schema/README.md

-# es-mapping-to-schema
+## Elasticsearch Mapping to Schema Inspector schema

-Convert Elasticsearch mappings to Schema Inspector schemas
+This allows you to convert an [elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html), defined in JSON into a schema that works with [Schema Inspector](http://atinux.github.io/schema-inspector/).